haacked/haacked.com/_posts/archived/2005-07-14-model-view-controller-application-block-in-net.aspx.markdown

 ---
 layout: post
-title: "Model View Controller Application Block in .NET"
+title: Model View Controller Application Block in .NET
 date: 2005-07-14 -0800
 comments: true
 disqus_identifier: 8753
 categories: []
+redirect_from: "/archive/2005/07/13/model-view-controller-application-block-in-net.aspx/"
 ---

 Ok, one of you forgot to send me the memo about the MVC application block released by Microsoft.
 Fess up.
 Who forgot to send the memo?